-Our development process is iterative: each sprint we decide on new features and the data needed to build and validate it.
-When done we will remove the data point, unless it's part of an ongoing process (like a quality measurement).
+Our development process is iterative: each sprint we decide on new features and the data points needed to build and validate it.
+When done we will remove the data point(s), unless it's part of an ongoing process (like a quality measurement).
 If a data point is added to the app, it will be added to this document.
 At any time, you can reach out to us to request a list of your data.

 Login credentials to the third parties mentioned above are not shared outside our executive layer of employees.
 Data collected from those third parties for internal use is collected through API's or by executives.

-Last changed on 20160601 by Paul Matthijs Lombert
+Last changed on 20180626 by Paul Matthijs Lombert